bruno-garcia/blog/src/content/posts/2021/pitfalls-of-unoptimzied-nuget-packages/index.md

 [![davidfowl-nuget-package-debug](davidfowl-nuget-package-debug-dark.png)](https://github.com/aspnet/dnx/pull/3204#issuecomment-159985967)

-Regardless of which side of the debate you stand.
+## Anything that can go wrong will go wrong - [Kristian Murphy Hellang](https://twitter.com/khellang)

-The truth of the matter is that we're left with packages being published to _nuget.org_ with assemblies compiled without optimization.
+Regardless of which side of the debate you stand, the truth of the matter is that we're left with packages being published to _nuget.org_ with assemblies compiled without optimization.

 {{< rawhtml >}}
 <br>